 Would you have cash on hand to cover a $1,700 expense?
 According to a June 2023 report by PYMNTS, nearly half of U.S. consumers had at least one unexpected expense in the past 90 days, with an average amount of $1,700.

-An emergency fund—money dedicated to unexpected expenses—should be part of every household budget.
-When things go south, you won’t have to go into debt to fix them.
+Having cash to cover emergency costs can help you avoid going into debt or raiding retirement savings.
+That's why an emergency fund—money dedicated to unexpected expenses—should be part of every household budget.
 While the fund might not be enough to completely cover truly serious emergencies, it will at least reduce the amount you have to finance.